jessetane/queue/readme.md

   }
 )

-// jobs are functions that accept a callback or return a promise q.push(function () {
+// jobs can accept a callback or return a promise q.push(function () {
   return new Promise(function (resolve, reject) {
     results.push('one')